Grief Support Hotline for Adolescents Near Dallas, Texas

 Mental Health America of Greater Dallas

-Effective Teen Grief Management With BasePoint Academy
+Effective Teen Grief Management at BasePoint Academy

-We can help your teen and your family address and overcome mental health concerns with expert care and a safe environment.
-Call today to discover the treatment for long-term healing.
+We can help your teen address and overcome their grief with expert care and a safe environment.
+Call today to discover long-term healing.

-• The Texas Revised Inventory of Grief (TRIG) is a tool used to assess the emotional responses of grieving individuals.
+• The Texas Revised Inventory of Grief (TRIG) is a tool used to assess the emotional responses of grieving youths.
 It helps evaluate the intensity and nature of grief symptoms, providing a structured approach to understanding and addressing the impact of loss.
 Mental health professionals often use this inventory to guide treatment and support for those dealing with grief.